jzanetti/June_NZ/doc/Data_creation.rst

                 75: [0, 0.2, 0.8],
                 100: [0.9, 0.0, 0.1],
             },
+            "comorbidities_intensity": {"disease1": 0.8, "disease2": 1.2, "no_condition": 1.0},
         }
         ...
     }

 .. note::

-    Note that the ``comorbidity`` is used as one of the parameters for determining the susceptibility of an individual.
+    ``comorbidity`` is used as one of the parameters for determining the susceptibility of an individual (together with the intensity, and the default susceptibility of target virus).

+	The prevalence of background diseases (comorbidity) for each age & gender group :math:`C_{i,(a,g)}` (:math:`i` means the comorbidity type, :math:`a` and :math:`g` represent age and gender group, respectively)
+	The intensity of each background diseases is :math:`M_i` (:math:`i` means the comorbidity type).

     So the accumulated intensity of the background disease at the age :math:`a` and for the gender :math:`g` , :math:`K_{(a,g)}'`, can be represented as: